ocaml/ocaml.org/data/tutorials/getting-started/gs_00_install_OCaml.md

 You can compare it with the current version on [opam.ocaml.org](https://opam.ocaml.org/).

 > **Note**: opam can manage something called _switches_.
 This is key when switching between several OCaml projects.
 However, in this “getting started” series of tutorials, switches are not needed.
-If you need to learn more about opam switches, check out the [opam manual](https://opam.ocaml.org/doc/Manual.html).
+If interested, you can read an introduction to [opam switches here](/docs/opam-switch).

 ## Installation on Windows